Artem-Timoshenko/artem-timoshenko.github.io/menu/teaching.md

 <b>Marketing Management (MBA Core)</b>: 2020-2026

-This course introduces students to the fundamentals of marketing, with an emphasis on strategic decisions about target markets and the value proposition.
-Through case studies and practical frameworks, we discuss product-market fit, long-term growth, sustainable differentiation, and strategic collaborations, as well as tactical decisions about product, pricing, distribution, advertising, and branding.
+This course offers a practical introduction to marketing, with an emphasis on strategic decisions about target markets and the value proposition.
+Using case studies and actionable frameworks, we discuss product-market fit, sustainable differentiation, and strategic partnerships, and then turn to execution through smart product, pricing, channel, advertising, and branding decisions.

 <b>Topics in Quantitative Marketing (Ph.D.)</b>: 2020-2021